 You can have multiple radiator valves in one room, which is handy for larger installations.
 If you find that the radiator valves are giving the wrong reading, such as for one stuck behind furniture, you can put a Smart Thermostat into the room and use that for control and temperature measurement.

 Technically, the Smart Radiator valves can be installed by themselves, leaving your regular heating untouched.
-A neat choice for renters, I think it’s best to go for the whole system, since that way the radiator valves can call for heat.
+It’s a neat choice for renters, who aren’t allowed to change the boiler controls but may want individual control over each room’s temperature.
+If you do have control over your boiler, I think it’s best to go for the whole system, since that way the radiator valves can call for heat.
 That is, when you turn up the heat in one room, your boiler kicks into life and heats the radiators.